The Credit Handbook

 Today it’s hard to live without credit.
 Reasons people use credit cards include:

-- It’s flexible.
-Credit cards may be used almost everywhere in the world, and sometimes seem more welcome than a personal check, or even cash.
+Credit cards may be used almost everywhere in the world, and are often more accepted than a personal check, or even cash.

-- It’s leverage.
 Chargeback protections are helpful if you are not successful in resolving a complaint about faulty merchandise or poor service.
-You may be able to tell your credit card issuer that you refuse to pay for a service or product that disappointed you.
+You may be able to tell your credit card issuer that you refuse to pay for a service or product that did not arrive or disappointed you.